 Typical Login.
 You can then program the appropriate components to run the transaction automatically.
 The beacon, a component of the Agent, acts as a client robot and is used to run your recorded transactions at predefined time intervals from strategic locations across your Wide Area Network (WAN).

-Beacons are not installed automatically on the Oracle Agents; they have to be created.
+Beacons are not installed automatically on the Management Agents; they have to be created.
 For monitoring Siebel High Interactive Applications, the administrator needs to create a beacon on an Oracle Windows Agent.

 The availability and performance data that beacons collect during service tests include whether a test is successful and the application is available, and the response time of application screens during a given service test.

 Before proceeding, ensure that you have already added the Siebel service using the instructions in Section 4.2 on page 4-2.